 Stadt Land Fluß

-Stadt Land Fluß is a wonderful game for working on your geography knowledge.
-Every player gets a piece of paper with the categories of Stadt (City) Land (Country) and Fluß (River) on it.
+Stadt Land Fluß is a wonderful game that develops your knowledge of geography.
+Every player gets a piece of paper with the categories of Stadt (City), Land (Country), and Fluß (River) on it.
 You can also add other categories (like Animal, Job, Food..etc).
-Then a letter is chosen, and timer set.
+Then a letter is chosen, and the timer is set.
+(YES, it is a LOT like Scattergories.)

 There are a few ways to play.